Search-Adaptor: Embedding Customization for Information Retrieval: Methods

 Introducing proper inductive biases via regularization is important to improve adaptation from pre-trained LLM embeddings without forgetting too much information from the pre-trained LLMs.
 Towards this end, we propose two regularization methods:

 \textbf{Recovery.} To increase generalizability, we postulate avoiding modification of the adapted embedding too far away from the original embedding.
-As such, we minimize the difference between the original and adapted embeddings using a recovery regularizer, which is calculated as follows:
+As such, we propose minimization of the difference between the original and adapted embeddings using a recovery regularizer:

 where $\hat{qe}_i$ is the adapted query embedding and ${qe}_i$ is the original query embedding.
 Similarly, $\hat{ce}_i$ is the adapted corpus embedding and $ce_i$ is the original corpus embedding.
 The recovery regularizer encourages the adapted embeddings to be not too far from the original embeddings.